The Role of MBA Interviews in the Selection Process

 Aspiring EMBA/ MBA candidates should recognize the significance of interviews and prepare thoroughly to showcase their strengths, experiences, and potential for growth in order to secure admission to their desired EMBA or MBA program.

-IV.
 MBA Interview Formats and Techniques

 A. Various interview formats used in Executive MBA and MBA admissions: